Reptil

-Reptil is a superhero figure and character appearing in American comic books published by Marvel Comics.
+Reptil (Humberto Lopez) is a fictional superhero character appearing in American comic books published by Marvel Comics.
 He is best known as a supporting member on The Super Hero Squad Show and a member of the Avengers Academy in the comics.

 Publication history

-A marvel comic Avengers: The Initiative Features Reptil for the first time in the given publication.
-Anonymously referenced by a previous Wikipedia expert as Reptil #1; created by Christos Gage and Steve Uy.Reptil appeared as a regular character in all 39 issues of Avengers Academy from 2010 to 2013.
-The character Reptil also appeared in Avengers Arena, a series by Dennis Hopeless and Kev Walker for Marvel NOW!.
-Reptil's revival of uses in comics revisited his role as a supporting character in the 2021 one-shot King in Black: Spider-Man.
-Within the same year, Reptil was featured in a 4-issue limited series Reptil, written by Terry Blas and penciled by Enid Balám.
+Reptil first appeared in the one-shot comic Avengers: The Initiative: Featuring Reptil.
+The character was created by Christos Gage and Steve Uy.
+Reptil was a regular character in all 39 issues of Avengers Academy from 2010 to 2013.
+The character also appeared in Avengers Arena, a series by Dennis Hopeless and Kev Walker for Marvel NOW!.
+The character's role in comics was revisited in the 2021 one-shot King in Black: Spider-Man, where Reptil served as a supporting character.
+In the same year, Reptil was featured in a self-titled limited series written by Terry Blas and penciled by Enid Balám.

 Fictional character biography

 Humberto Lopez is a young boy who had registered with the Fifty State Initiative and was living with his grandfather.
 When S.H.I.E.L.D. scientist Valerie Cooper was putting together a squad to go after Stegron in his plot to reanimate dinosaur fossils, Tigra was placed in charge of the squad and was told to recruit Humberto to help them.
 Tigra was worried since Humberto had not gone through training yet.
 When going after Stegron, Humberto explained about his parents and how he got his powers.

 His parents, Isaac and Jessica, were palaeontologists who dug up a crystallized bone when he was with them in the desert.
 The medallion had a strange energy in it that had to do with dinosaurs.
 Under the codename Reptil, Humberto used it to obtain the abilities of any dinosaur by thinking of it, and even had the empathy to sense dinosaurs and other reptiles.

-Upon arrival in Camp Hammond, Reptil went through training for a couple of days.
-While going through training with different members of the Initiative, Reptil learns the good and bad sides of it.
-Tigra tells Reptil that being a hero is a responsibility.
-He tells her that his parents disappeared a year ago on a dig and that he wants to become a hero to find them.
+Upon arrival in Camp Hammond, Reptil undergoes training over the course of several days.
+He tells Tigra that his parents disappeared a year ago on a dig and that he wants to become a hero to find them.